Natural Alternative Therapies

 Do Bananas Help With Restless Leg Syndrome?

-Bananas are safe for pregnant women suffering from night time leg cramps as well and will help prevent the vitamin and mineral deficiencies, and electrolyte imbalances known to bring on RLS.
+Bananas are safe for pregnant women suffering from nighttime leg cramps as well and will help prevent vitamin and mineral deficiencies, and electrolyte imbalances are known to bring on RLS.

 I think you should be aware of another effective (and proven) natural home treatment for RLS: